Closed

 Activities funded

-- Installation of public EV charging stations
+- Installation of new EV charging infrastructure in public places.

-- Installation of on-street charging infrastructure
+- Installation of on-street charging infrastructure.

 Documents Needed